JohnCochrane/flatmate/README.md

 # flatmate

-FLatmate is a free web application for friends and roommates to track shared expenses and bills, so that everyone gets paid back.
+Flatmate is a free web application for friends and roommates to track shared expenses and bills, so that everyone gets paid back.

 In Dev Stages